Heart disease is the number one killer of American women.

 Out of the one and a half million heart attacks in the U.S. annually 500,000, or one third, result in death.
 And 233,000 of those who die are women.

-Plus, the first SYMPTOM of heart disease in women is often DEATH.
+Plus, the first SYMPTOM of heart disease is often DEATH.
 And even though there are more men than women who have heart attacks and strokes, a much higher percentage of women die from them than men.

 The bottom line is there’s far less research done on the symptoms of heart disease in women.
 And studies that have been done show that heart disease symptoms in women aren’t usually typical for those in men.